The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 $25,000 in 2011.

-- Wage levels in the US were 10%
+- Wage levels in the US

 -The general conclusion is that